laurenz23/lgames.jenga/Jenga/Assets/Jenga Readme.txt

-NOTE: ALWAYS UPDATE VERSION IN UNITY ------------------------------------------ Target Relase On Last Sunday of February: Feb 27 2022 To do for next updates: v0.1.2d
+NOTE: ALWAYS UPDATE VERSION IN UNITY ------------------------------------------ Target Relase On Last Sunday of February: Feb 27 2022 To do for next updates: v0.1.4d
 	- Start working on game arts
 	- Start creating game background
 	- Start creating on UI to push, pull or rotate jenga piece when selected
 	- Create a function that display the number of stories of Jenga Pieces
 	- Improve Jenga Piece Pick Functionality
+	- Replace a camera to Cinemachine
+	- Create 3 cameras:
+		• First Camera for player selecting and removing the jenga piece from stack
+		• Second Camera for transition, moving the first camera to third camera
+		• Third Camera for arranging the jenga piece to new story indicator

+Doing for this updates: v0.1.3d
 	- Improve Game Physics
 	- Add functionality where the new story indicator back to previous position when jenga piece is remove on where it is place